-Interpreters are regularly engaged on difficult assignments that are charged with emotions and trauma.
+Interpreters are regularly engaged in difficult assignments that are charged with emotions and trauma.
 For instance, refugees who have left war zones would carry a level of trauma that interpreters will find difficult to disconnect from during and after their assignments.
 This is called vicarious trauma and interpreters need support to be able to deal with these issues.

 In-Trans, a language service provider from Aberdeen, has gone the extra mile to support their interpreters with vicarious and secondary trauma.
-They have engaged the guidance from Dr Beverly Costa to create Reflective Practice Groups.
+They have engaged the guidance of Dr Beverly Costa to create Reflective Practice Groups.
 In this issue, we will hear about this project from the three perspectives: the trainer (Dr Beverley Costa), the trainee (Marina Burgess) and the commissioning organisation (the Language Service Provider In-Trans).

-When interpreters are required for emotionally charged assignments to support professionals such as social workers, psychologists, police officers, etc., it can be very helpful for the interpreter to be briefed before the session starts and also debriefed at the end.
-It makes sense to allow for this extra time at both ends and certainly, everyone would benefit from it.
+When interpreters are required for emotionally charged assignments to support professionals such as social workers, psychologists, police officers, etc., it can be very helpful for the interpreter to be briefed before the session starts, and also debriefed at the end.
+It makes sense to allow for this extra time at both ends of the assignment and everyone would certainly benefit from it.

 Translations can also involve trauma.
-Dr Charlotte Bosseaux at the University of Edinburgh has been researching ethical demands of translating trauma and gender-based violence.
-Along with her team, they are organising the 4th edition in the Whose Voice is it Anyway series, which will take place on Thursday 23rd February in Edinburgh (and online) with a focus on ethical challenges in both translation and interpreting settings.
+Dr Charlotte Bosseaux at the University of Edinburgh has been researching the ethical demands of translating trauma and gender-based violence.
+Along with her team, she is organising the 4th edition of the Whose Voice is it Anyway series, which will take place on Thursday 23rd of February in Edinburgh (and online) with a focus on ethical challenges in both translation and interpreting settings.

 This newsletter would not be complete without an update on the work the Academy has been doing.
-We have been immersed in the plans for the creation of a directory of qualified interpreters for Scotland and we have reached a stage where we can see the website work starting soon.
+We have been busy with the plans for the creation of a directory of qualified interpreters in Scotland, and we have reached a stage where we can expect the website work to start soon.
 Stay tuned.